Medical School Letter of Intent vs. Letter of Interest in 2026

 How to Write a Medical School Letter of Intent

 Following a formal letter structure, a medical school letter of intent first begins with an address to the Dean or the Director of Admissions.
 The recommendation is to research the name to whom you are writing, and ensure it’s the right person.
-In some cases, it’s fine to address it to the school’s admissions committee.
-Make sure to double-check before you do anything by shooting an email to the school’s admissions office.
+Current best practice advises against using a generic greeting like “Dear Admissions Committee,” as this can come across as impersonal.
+If you cannot find the right name through the school’s website, call or email the admissions office to ask.
+Make sure to double-check before you do anything.

 Introduce yourself in the first paragraph.
-Cut to the point by explaining the purpose of the letter – to demonstrate your intent to matriculate.
+Cut to the point by explaining the purpose of the letter, to demonstrate your intent to matriculate.
 Generally, students say their name, interview date, and may choose to mention their interviewer’s name as well.
 It would not hurt to include a brief part of your positive interview experience or a tidbit you learned about the medical school.
-As long as it’s clear in the first paragraph that it is a letter of intent, any other enhancements can give you distinguish you from the crowd.
+Students who want advice on how to make that interview reference resonate should consider reviewing common medical school interview questions and reflecting on which moments stood out most.
+As long as it’s clear in the first paragraph that it is a letter of intent, any other enhancements can distinguish you from the crowd.

 In the second paragraph, explain in detail exactly what about the medical school prompted a letter of intent.
 Why do you want to attend so strongly?
 Naturally, this section should be specific to the school.
 Avoiding vague language elevates your “argument” for your desire to attend.
 For example, note anything you saw or recently discovered about the school during the interview.
 This may include dual enrollment programs, exclusive research opportunities, specific renowned professors with whom you’d like to work, or close connections with certain hospitals.
 If the medical school truly is where you intend to matriculate if accepted, writing this section may come easily to you.